damoc1es/comp-sci/README.md

-# cs-ubb 2021-ongoing [ro]
+# cs.ubb 2021-ongoing [ro]

 ## About
-Public version of my repository that contains homeworks, projects and various tasks regarding my studies at the computer science program @ UBB.
+Public version of my repository that contains homeworks, projects and various tasks regarding my studies at the computer science program @ BBU.
 Although in romanian, there should be mostly code.

 ## Contents
 <!--